 For the furnace, I invested in a large space heater.
 If I have a conference call I will turn that space heater on, which helps keep the house warm and stops the furnace from coming on.

 I eventually built a wall and painted the wall behind me in the basement to make it look nicer.
-Prior to that, I used a bedsheet that I hung up and draped behind me.
+Before that, I used a bedsheet that I hung up and draped behind me.

 I also had a young daughter when I started telecommuting.
 She still went to daycare like she would have if I left the house for work.
 I wasn’t staying home to babysit my kid and be paid for it.
 I had work to do.
 Not everyone thinks like I do, I have heard babies crying in the background with some telecommuters before, I am sure I will hear it again.

 These distractions, you really should put in some effort to control them.
-Telecommuting isn’t a code for, “sit at home and do whatever you want.”
-One of the advantages of telecommuting is that you can create a nice quiet space for you to get your work done; something an open office environment doesn’t typically provide.
+Telecommuting isn’t a code for “sit at home and do whatever you want.”
+One of the advantages of telecommuting is that you can create a beautiful quiet space for you to get your work done; something an open office environment doesn’t typically provide.

 3. You will get interrupted, cut off, talked over, and you will interrupt others, cut them off, and talk over them.

 This does happen when your entire team is in a room, but visual cues seem to reduce the frequency.
 While you are waiting to say something, you hear silence and think the prior speaker is done, so you speak up.
 They may not be done, or someone else had the same idea as you and started speaking at the same time.